jporeilly/Ansible/Labs/01 Install & Configuration/02 Configuration/configure.md

 * configure PasswordAuthentication
 * create SSH-keys

-Node 3 & 4 are not required, so once configured..  suspend.
+Node 3 is not required, so once configured..  suspend.

 ---